-I am happy to share with you all I recently got an opportunity to participate in a group art exhibition "Emulsion" at Indore.
-In this blog I am going to share with you all my personal experience in this event.
-This art exhibition was displaying work of seven photographers & four sculptors.
-This was organised at “Canarys Art Gallery” Indore.
-The event was inaugurated at 5:30 pm on 16th September 2016 & was open up to 20th September.
+It gives me immense pleasure to share with you all that I recently got an opportunity to take part in group art exhibition ‘Emulsion’ in Indore.
+I was so happy and excited that I decided to share my personal experience at this event with you all.
+This art exhibition featured the work of seven photographers and four sculptors.
+This was held at Indore's "Canaries Art Gallery."
+The event began at 5:30 p.m. on September 16, 2016 and lasted until September 20, 2016.

 Details of participant & event is as given below: